RoRoche/AndroidStarter/architecture.md

 * a `TableBuilder` class is available to help developers building their SQL tables with a fluent API

 Each "model" class has its own contract class.
-In few lines, the `ProviGenProvider` subclass provides a way to register all these contract class.
+In a few lines, the `ProviGenProvider` subclass provides a way to register all these contract classes.

 It becomes very fast to set up a basic content provider.
 To maintain control over this implementation, we can